CMU-Heinz-95702/Project3/README.md

 In Task 1, you will distribute the application that you created in Task 0.
 You will write a client server application.
 The interaction between the client and the server will be with JSON messages (using Gson) over TCP sockets.
 This is similar to what you did in Project 2 but here we are using TCP rather than UDP.

-You will be submitting complete Java programs and console screen interactions on a single PDF file.
-These should be clearly labelled as described below.

-You will also be submitting three IntelliJ projects as three zip files.
-See the very end of this document for a precise description of what needs to be submitted.

 Documenting code is important.
 Be sure to provide comments in your code explaining what the code is doing and why.

 Be sure to separate concerns when appropriate.
 It is fine to add methods that you feel are appropriate.